vishaltorgal/javascript-interview-questions/README.md

 ## 2. **What are closures?**

-It is an inner function that has access to the outer or enclosing function’s variables, functions and other data even after the outer function has finished its execution.
+A closure lets a function access variables from its parent function even after the parent function is done.

 ### ***Closures Example***
 ```jsx